utdata/rwdir/README.md

 # Reporting with Data In R

-These are course materials and lessons related to the Reporting with Data class in the School of Journalism, Moody College of Communication at the University of Texas at Austin.
+These are course materials and lessons related to the Reporting with Data class in the School of Journalism andm Media, Moody College of Communication at the University of Texas at Austin.

 It is written using [bookdown](https://bookdown.org/yihui/bookdown/).